jamesknelson/gulp-rev-replace/README.md

 ### options.modifyUnreved, options.modifyReved
 Type: `Function`

-Modify the name of the unreved/reved files before using them by using a function.
+Modify the name of the unreved/reved files before using them.
 The filename is passed to the function as the first argument.

 For example, if in your manifest you have: